“i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 Honestly, you don’t need to know the fine details.

 In other words, a given raw score one year is not the same (or at least doesn’t produce the same outcome) as the same raw score another year.
-But a given scaled score is equivalent to the same scaled score another year.
-That’s how they can make meaningful comparisons across exams and say that 1440 is a passing score (now 1390).
+But a given scaled score is supposed to be equivalent to the same scaled score another year.
+That’s how they can make meaningful comparisons across exams and say that 1390 is a passing score.

 How your raw and scaled scores determine whether you pass the California Bar Exam